 Tips for Taking Your First Spin Class

-As you walk past a Spin class at your local gym, what do you see?
-Likely lots of sweating, maybe some taxed looks, but all seeming to somehow have fun.
-You hear loud music and a louder instructor barking commands that might not make complete sense.
-It looks tough, no doubt, and even complicated.
+What do you see when you walk pass your local gym's Spin class?
+Likely lots of sweat and dogged looks on participants faces, but most seeming to somehow be having fun.
+You hear loud music and an even louder instructor barking commands that don't make complete sense.
+It looks tough, no doubt, and maybe even complicated.
 Should you try out this Spin class?
 Absolutely.

 What Is a Spin Class?

 Spin classes utilize indoor, stationary cycles with a certified instructor leading the way to a solid hour-long (or less) workout.
 Indoor cycling, as it is commonly referred too, is well suited for most fitness enthusiasts.
 This cardio workout is low-impact, easy on those joints, but can pack quite an intense cardio punch.
 The beauty though is that you can customize this workout.
 You are in control.
 Much of the work is a marriage of cycle tension and speed that can be adjusted according to a your ability or just how you feel that day.
 The instructor guides you on a challenging and fun ride but you are still in control.
 As a certified Spin Instructor, I’m going to provide you with the basics on taking your first class.

 What to Bring & Wear to Spin Class

 Be sure to arrive to your first class early, about 10 to 15 minutes before it starts.
 Let the instructor know right away that this is your first time.
 So what should you bring to class?
 What should you wear?
 Here is a list of must haves.

 This is a must for any cardio exercise session.
 You will need to hydrate before, during and after you ride.
 Indoor cycles have a place to put your water so that you will have easy access during class.